alkalisoda/AI_INTERVIEW_MVP/README.md

 - **Python 3.11+** (with conda recommended)
 - **Node.js 16+** and npm
 - **OpenAI API Key** (for GPT-4 and Whisper APIs)
-- **Windows**: Use CMD instead of PowerShell due to execution policy restrictions
+- **Windows**: Use CMD (Command Prompt) instead of PowerShell due to execution policy restrictions
+  - Open CMD by pressing `Win + R`, type `cmd`, and press Enter
+  - Or search for "Command Prompt" in the Start menu

 ## 🚀 Quick Start